fink/fink/Install.md

 * You have updated from 10.5 to 10.6 with XQuartz-2.4 or later installed, and X11-based libraries and executables stop working.

-* Your Fink installation has linked to libraries, e.g. from MacPorts or "/usr/local", which have been removed from your machine, resulting in breakage in your Fink libraries and executables.
+ * Your Fink installation has linked to libraries, e.g. from MacPorts or "/usr/local" , which have been removed from your machine thereby breaking some of your Fink libraries and executables.

 Backing up to save time